The first is Separation.

 Separation is about getting closure for a part of our lives that is over.
 It is about accepting that the past cannot be regained, letting go of the way the world used to be, and turning to embrace the new possibilities that are emerging.

 Letting go of an old identity is key to forming a new one.
 Only then can new results be delivered.

-To achieve this, recognise the good things that the past has brought you: the resources it has brought and the lessons it has taught.
+To achieve this Separation, recognise the good things that the past has brought you: the resources it has brought and the lessons it has taught.
 Creating an inspiring vision is key to achieving this.
 Ritual also plays an important part.